Q: I'm doing some research on Andy Warhol. Does the Foundation have a library that I can use or scholars I can consult?

 A: No. The Foundation does not have a public exhibition space.
 Many of Warhol's works can be seen at museums and galleries throughout the United States and abroad.
 The largest single collection of his work is on display at The Andy Warhol Museum in Pittsburgh.

 Q: I'd like to use Warhol imagery in an advertisement or in other commercial ways such as licensing merchandise.
 How can I do this?

 Q: I'd like to reproduce several paintings by Andy Warhol in a book that I'm writing.
 Can you tell me how I can get permission to do this?

-A: The Andy Warhol Foundation controls the copyright to Andy Warhol's artworks, regardless of who owns specific works of art.
-Anyone wishing to reproduce Warhol's work in a newspaper, book or research paper should contact Artist’s Rights Society at 212-420-9160 (phone); 212-420-9286 (fax); firstname.lastname@example.org (email) or visit www.arsny.com.
+A: The Andy Warhol Foundation controls the copyright to Andy Warhol's artworks, regardless of who owns the specific works of art.
+If you would like to reproduce a Warhol work for a publication or other non-merchandise use, please contact the Artist’s Rights Society (ARS) at 212-420-9160 (phone); 212-420-9286 (fax); firstname.lastname@example.org (email) or visit www.arsny.com.
 Please note that fees may apply.

 Q: I would like to obtain a high resolution image of an Andy Warhol artwork for reproduction.
 How can I do this?

 A: The Andy Warhol Foundation has an extensive collection of high resolution images of Andy Warhol's artworks, available for rental globally through our various agencies.
 Dependent on your location, please contact one of the following organizations:

 For image rentals in the UK: DACS at email@example.com